stevedepp/fp-cloud-formation-clt-week-9/README.md

 #

-> *click on Scan which is what we need ServerlessProducer in its LamndaExecutionRole2 role to do.*
+> *... click on 'Scan' which is what we need 'serverlessproducer' in its 'LamndaExecutionRole2' role to do.*

 ### ServerlessProducer - LambdaExecutionRole2 role - new policy